rfibigr/api_test/README.md

 Download a file by id

 POST /upload
-a parameter file with the key "file" is needed.
 Upload a file in the current path.
+A file with the key "file" is needed.

 POST /move
+Change the current path.
 A string with the new path is needed.
-The path need to be finish with a '/'.
+The path need to be finish with '/'.
-Change the current path

-example body : /home/username/Documents/